apples/cpp-tutorial/chapter1.md

 - This tutorial is only syntax and language

 If you need a compiler, get `gcc`.
-If you're on Windows, I recommend a version of [MinGW](http://nuwen.net/mingw.html).
+If you're on Windows, I recommend this version of [MinGW](http://nuwen.net/mingw.html).

 For editing code, I recommend [Geany](http://www.geany.org/).
 It has the nice ability to build and run code from within the editor,